ecmwf/metview-python/docs/data_types/fieldset.rst

 ############

    Indexing and slicing works in the standard Python way.
-There is no such thing as a single field object in Metview, only a Fieldset with a single field.
+There is no such thing as a single field object in Metview, only a Fieldset with a single field, so all of the following return a Fieldset:

    .. code-block:: python